 I have a multidisciplinary approach to research adopting whatever methodology is best suited to answering a particular research question.
 Accordingly, I collaborate with researchers from a range of disciplines with different skill sets including social/developmental/health psychology, epidemiology, sociology, cognitive psychology, linguistics, public health and medicine.

-I have a diverse research and teaching background having conducted research and developed and taught courses in applied social psychology, health psychology, public health, and sports sciences, at undergraduate and postgraduate level.
-I’ve also supervised over 35 research students (PhD, Masters, Honours).
+I have a diverse teaching background having developed and taught numerous courses including introductory psychology, health psychology, social cognition, social psychology, social theory and policy, public health, and physical education, at undergraduate and postgraduate levels.

 I’ve supervised over 35 research students (PhD, Masters, and Honours), and currently supervise 5 PhD students.